Bambu Indah

 Eating

-Breakfast includes fresh fruit, local coffee, homemade bread and something hot (perhaps Balinese rice porridge or eggs) - try the watermelon juice.
-For lunch we recommend the raw, vegan lasagne which was surprisingly delicious and super-fresh.
+The open-sided Riverside Warung is a relaxed spot to enjoy casual Balinese fare.
+Breakfast is served here and includes fresh fruit, local coffee, homemade bread and something hot (perhaps Balinese rice porridge or eggs) - try the watermelon juice.
+Lunch and dinner menus feature the likes of pumpkin soup, pork ribs, chicken satay and fish laksa.

 Ubud is just a 15-minute drive away, so there are plenty of options for eating out, from chic contemporary restaurants to traditional warungs.
 Bambu Indah’s neighbouring hotels also have some excellent restaurants open to non-guests, mainly offering romantic riverside dining.